+Bernardo Sottomayor

-Bernardo Sottomayor Shareholder Director
+Shareholder Director

 Bernardo joined 3i in 2015 as a Partner with responsibility for origination and execution of new investments across Europe, principally economic infrastructure businesses.
-It has been announced that Bernardo will become Co-Head of European Infrastructure.
+Bernardo became Co-Head of European Infrastructure in 2022.
 He has 20 years of infrastructure investment experience and was most recently a Partner at Antin Infrastructure.
 Prior to Antin, Bernardo was Managing Director, Head of Acquisitions for Deutsche Bank's European infrastructure fund.
 Bernardo holds an economics degree from the Nova School of Business & Economics in Lisbon.

-Board, Remuneration Committee
+Committees: Board, Remuneration Committee

-Other key appointments: Envol Midco Limited, Envol Investments Limited, Atena Investments Limited
+Other key appointments: Envol Investments Limited, Atena Investments Limited

-Yaad Virdee Shareholder Directo
+Yaad Virdee

+Shareholder Director

-Yaad joined 3i in 2014 and is an Associate Director in the Infrastructure team, and is primarily responsible for the origination and execution of deals and management of assets in the infrastructure sector.
+Yaad joined 3i in 2014 and is a Director in the Infrastructure team.
+Yaad is primarily responsible for the origination and execution of deals and management of assets in the infrastructure sector.
 Prior to joining 3i, Yaad worked in the Corporate Finance division of Ernst & Young.
 He is a member of the Institute of Chartered Accountants of Scotland.

-Board, Remuneration Committee, Audit and Risk Committee
+Committees: Board, Audit and Risk Committee